1. Unique work ︎︎︎

 INDIVIDUAL FAMILY

-Glass blower: New Murano Gallery
+Glass blower: New Murano Gallery, Venice

 Photographer: Francesco Allegretto